acend/cilium-basics-training/content/en/docs/02/_index.md

 {{% alert title="Note" color="primary" %}}
-Depending on your minikube version, coredns might start or not which is ok.
+Depending on your Minikube version, coredns might start or not which is ok.
 But you should not see any CNI related pods!
 {{% /alert %}}